Explore by topics

 Among Jewish adults with children in their household, Orthodox adults are the group that least frequently reports attending so that their children can participate in a synagogue or congregation.

-Reasons for Membership or Participation in Congregation Among Jewish Adults by Age Among the Non-Orthodox
+Reasons for Membership or Participation Among Jewish Adults by Age Among the Non-Orthodox

 18–2930–4950–6465+